-Bar & Grill - The restaurant was the Teach Lair
+Bar & Grill - The restaurant is at the Teaches Lair

-fish house and has a great view and you can
+fish house.
+The grill has a great view, you can

 dine overlooking the marina and the sound.
-It is located right at
+Food is decent but

 Oden's Dock - The original upscale restaurant in Hatteras Village.